bruno-chavez/restedancestor/README.md

 {
 "quote": "Brigands have the run of these lanes, keep to the side path, the Hamlet is just ahead."
 },
+{
+"quote": "Dispatch this thug in brutal fashion, that all may hear of your arrival!"
+},
 ...
 }
 ]